Sjofartsdirektoratet/docs/content/rest-api/ecertificate_service.md

 ---
-title: ECertificate Service
+title: ECertificate-Insurance
-description: The ECertificate Service is used for creating CLB and CLC Certificates for vessels.
+description: The ECertificate-Insurance service is used for creating CLB and CLC certificates for vessels.
 toc: true
 weight: 5
 ---